doug-pires/quotes_dbx/docs/index.md

 Build a **simple** data pipeline that extract famous quotes, process it and save on storage.

-- 🎯Goals: Deploy the pipeline into Databricks
+- 🎯Goals: Deploy the pipeline into Databricks using {{ commands.project_example_dbx }}
 - ⚠️ Non-Goals : Be a complex pipeline
 - 🌟 Milestone: Follow best practices and principles
-- 🫂 Main Audience: Other interested engineers and I.
+- 🫂 Main Audience: Jr and Mid Data Enginners, and others interested parties
-- 🔥 Bonus : YAML file for CI/CD in GitHub Actions or Azure DevOps
+- 🔥 Bonus : YAML file for CI/CD in GitHub Actions

 ## Requirements